Privacy Notice: Your information, your rights

 • For the Trust to undertake clinical audits.

 We have an annual Clinical Audit programme which requires all clinical staff to participate.
-These Audits enable us to monitor and improve the quality of care and treatment provided to you.
-Clinical staff across the Trust will review patient medical records to review the care provided and to identify ways in which the care could be improved in the future.
+These audits enable us to monitor and improve the quality of care and treatment provided to you and others.
+Clinical staff across the Trust will review patient health records to review the care provided and to identify ways in which the care could be improved in the future.

 • Student training

-Students will have access to your medical records if they are involved in your care.
-If you do not wish for your medical records to be used in this way, please discuss this with your healthcare professional.
+The Trust regularly has student doctors and nurses working with our clinical teams.
+Students will have access to your health records if they are involved in your care.
+If you do not wish for your health records to be used in this way, please discuss this with your healthcare professional.

 • Patient satisfaction surveys